EliZuniga/ANGM-2305-Final-Project-proposal.md/README.md

 # Features
 * **Feature** 1: The user will be able to use the mouse to decide where the connect four chips will land on, doing this I hope to make the user feel that their decisions matter.
 * **Feature** 2: Two players will be able to play the Connect four game.
 * **Feature** 3: A "Player One Wins!" will appear for the user who gets the first connect four.
 Having this I believe will make the users stay engaged with the game until they see themselves win.
+* **Feature** 4: if both users do not get a connect four